Privacy and Cookies Policy

 The organisation in the UK is Jadu Limited including its wholly owned subsidiary, Jadu Creative Limited.
 Both companies have their registered address at 1 Smith Way, Enderby, Leicester, England, LE19 1SX.
 The organisation is a leading global provider of web experience management software, specialising in web CMS, forms and customer case management for the enterprise.
 As well as operating in the UK, the Jadu group of companies also includes Jadu Inc. incorporated and registered in the United States of America with company EIN number 27-2611871 whose principal place of business is at 70 West Madison Street, Chicago, IL 60602, United States and Jadu Software Pty Limited incorporated and registered with company number AU37165644511 whose principal place of business is at ANZ House, Level 4 & 5,15 Moore Street, Canberra, ACT 2601, Australia.
 We comply with the relevant jurisdictional data protection laws and respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

-The organisation and its partners, empower enterprises to create a direct digital connection to customers with Jadu Continuum, a continuously updated web experience management platform.
-The organisation also provide support, hosting and platform management and a range of professional services including world class web build and design.
+The organisation and its partners, empower enterprises to create a direct digital connection to customers with Jadu’s continuously updated web experience management platform.
+The organisation also provides support, hosting and platform management and a range of professional services including world class web build and design.

 The organisation operates both as a data controller and a data processor.
 For all data and privacy related matters, queries or enquiries please contact us by email at: firstname.lastname@example.org.